 The Pandemic, or, “New Hoax”

 By April 2020, the country was recognizing the extent and effect of the COVID-19 pandemic.
 After Mr. Trump called the virus the Democrat’s “new hoax”, it was almost immediately and tragically politicized.
-Hundreds of thousands died as a result of these actions.
+Millions died following, with thousands dying every day still, as a result of these actions.

 The administration hyped fake cures, while disparaging lifelong professionals and proven mitigation tools.
 The divisions between Americans became so great that even the wearing of a simple facial covering became a political statement.